Advanced settings of the Engee Function block

 end

-Here we should pay attention to the cache variable.
-This variable is declared for the Engee Function block if the setting Use external cache for non-scalar output is enabled : image.png
+Here you should pay attention to the cache variable.
+This variable is declared for the Engee Function block if the setting is enabled.
+Use external cache for non-scalar output:

 This setting is only available if the block has only one output.

-Next, let's look at defining the dimension and output type.
-You can define them separately by selecting the Override type inheritance method and Override dimensions inheritance method options.
-However, you can define them in a single function.
-To do this, select Use common method for types and dimensions inheritance (the selection will become available after both methods are enabled):
+Next, we will consider the definition of the dimension and type of the output signal.
+You can define them individually by selecting the Override type inheritance method and Override dimensions inheritance method options.
+However, it is possible to define them in a single function.
+To do this, select Use common method for types and dimensions inheritance (the choice will become available after enabling both methods):

-For this case, the latter option is most appropriate.
-Let's consider the code of this method:
+The latter option is most appropriate for this case.
+Consider the code of this method:

 function propagate_types_and_dimensions(inputs_types::Vector{DataType}, inputs_dimensions::Vector{<:Dimensions})::Tuple{Vector{DataType}, Vector{<:Dimensions}}